 On Tuesday, October 20, the New Frontiers Virtual National Summit culminated in a keynote session, featuring internationally renowned speakers who addressed the importance of investing in public engagement with science, technology, and innovation.
-See below for the list of speakers.
+Speaker biographies are listed at the bottom of this page.

-This summit will kick off with featured remarks from Gregg Behr, the founder and co-chair of Remake Learning, and the Executive Director of The Grable Foundation highlighting why this summit is based in Pittsburgh, and why pursuing new frontiers in science, technology, learning, and engagement is critical to providing current and future generations with a more equitable future.
+Gregg Behr, the founder and co-chair of Remake Learning, and the executive director of The Grable Foundation, highlighted why this summit was based in Pittsburgh, and why pursuing new frontiers in science, technology, learning, and engagement is critical to providing current and future generations with a more equitable future.

 A Fireside Chat on Solving Our Big Challenges